kma-code/SYNCH_perspective/README.md

 ### Defining a parameter file

 You need to define a parameter file containing the following items.
-A template can be found in [saved_datasets/dataset_template.json](https://github.com/kma-code/SYNCH_perspective/blob/main/saved_datasets/dataset_template.json).
+A template can be found in [saved_datasets/dataset_template.json](https://github.com/kma-code/SYNCH_perspective/blob/main/saved_datasets/dataset_template.json) (make sure that you activate SYNCHenv).

 - `odorant_names`: list of odorants.
 To see all available odors, run `python odor_space_analysis.py --list`.
 Include the `none` odor for better results, see paper.
 - `N_OR`: number of receptors to be reconstituted